priyakrishnan-de/data-eng/README.md

 (Due to volume mounting issues, did not further change mount volumes to write directly to local folder for now).

 Step 5.
 Airflow - DAG to continously extract data created in "trainsearchstream" since the last run and insert them into another staging table "trainsearchstream_staging".
 This is basically having same logic as previous step, except that the delta is inserted into staging table for further processing.
-This also uses "extract marker" table.
-Before running this for first time, only 1 record was retained in extract marker table in order to get all simulated records from "trainsearchstream".
+This uses "staging_extract marker" table which has a row for every delta run.
 _trainsearchstream_delta_staging.py_